julianbraun7478/Task-Manager-Application/README.md

 # Task Manager Application

-A web-based task manager application built with Vue.js (frontend) and Laravel (backend).
+A web-based task manager application built with Vue.js (frontend) and Laravel (backend), allowing users to add, edit, delete, and mark tasks as complete.

 ## Prerequisites
 - PHP >= 8.0